-- In NLP, typically all parameters of the pretrained models (e.g., BERT) are finetuned, which is expensive for large models. - Saving and loading finetuned models for different tasks is costly.
+- In NLP, typically all parameters of the pretrained models (e.g., BERT) are finetuned, which is expensive for large models. - Saving and loading finetuned models for different tasks is costly. - Potentially destroy pretrained representations

 Can we finetune a smaller number of parameters to achieve performance similar to full finetuning?